Simple Database Builder

-The standard Database Builder service enables the remote creation and editing of asset and ID databases stored on codeREADr’s servers.
-Currently this feature requires connectivity to the Internet via 3G/4G or Wi-Fi.
-Applications include:
+The standard Database Builder service enables the remote creating and editing of asset and ID databases on CodeREADr’s servers.
+This feature requires Internet connectivity.

-Scan the barcode value on an asset (or attach one, if there’s not one on it already) and then enter associated text to describe that asset – we call it ‘Response’ text.
-When that scan is submitted to our servers it is added to your asset database or, if the asset was already in there, then it will replace the Response text previously associated with it.
+First, scan the barcode value on an asset (or attach one).
+Then, enter the associated text to describe that asset.
+We call it, ‘Response’ text.
+When you submit that scan to our servers, it will be in your asset database.
+Also, if the asset was already in there, it will replace the Response text associated with it.

-If you create your own barcode tags (labels) using 2D barcodes (e.g. QR, Data Matrix or PDF-417) and embed descriptive information in those barcodes, then the Response text can be used solely for status updates.
+If you create your own barcode tags (labels) using 2D barcodes (e.g. QR, Data Matrix or PDF-417) and embed descriptive information in those barcodes, you can use the Response text for status updates.